MichaelSasser/matrix-python.github.io/content/docs/contributing/project_structure/index.md

 | ---------------------------------------------------------------------------------------------------------------------- | -------------------------------------- |
 | [`./content/contributors/`](https://github.com/matrix-python/matrix-python.github.io/tree/master/content/contributors) | The base directory of the contributors |

+A Contributor page is the personal page every contributor has.
+The table of contributors is generated from that page.
+Make sure to create your page, when you contribute to the website.

-A Contributor page is the personal pages every contributor has, when they want to write a blog entry.
-The contributor page is needed in the config section of the blog entry to show the reader more about the person who wrote the blog entry.
+In addition, the contributor page is needed in the header of the blog entry to show the reader more about the person who wrote the blog entry.

 {{< img src="blog_card.jpeg" alt="blog card example" caption="<center><em>Example: Blog Card from the \"Home\" page</em></center>" class="border-0"  >}}